Terms of Service

 • Abuse prevention: We may revoke Credits, deny issuance, or suspend usage of Credits if we reasonably believe there is fraud, abuse, policy violations, or attempts to circumvent eligibility rules.

-12. Service Levels, Availability Target, Support Targets, and Downtime SLA
+12. Service Levels, Availability SLA, Support Targets, and Downtime Credits

 We aim to provide reliable and stable Services.
 However, the Platform may experience interruptions, errors, maintenance, or other outages.
-Except for the specific credit remedy described in this Section 12, the Services are provided on an “AS IS” and “AS AVAILABLE” basis (see Section 17).
+Except for the specific credit remedy described in this Section 12, the Services are provided on an “AS IS” and “AS AVAILABLE” basis as described in Section 17.

-We target a monthly availability of 99.5% for the Covered Services (as defined below), excluding scheduled maintenance and events outside our reasonable control.
+We target a monthly availability of 99.9% for the Covered Services, excluding scheduled maintenance and events outside our reasonable control.

-This availability level is a target only, not a guarantee.
-The sole and exclusive remedy for failure to meet this target is the service credit described in this Section 12.
+The sole and exclusive remedy for failure to meet this availability target is the service credit described in this Section 12.

 We handle incidents via office@redu.cloud.
-The targets below are operational goals (not guarantees) and may vary based on complexity and circumstances:
+The targets below are operational goals and may vary based on complexity, customer cooperation, and circumstances:

 SeverityExampleTarget acknowledgementTarget updates

-P1 (Critical)Platform-wide outage or core API/auth unavailableWithin 4 hoursEvery 8 hours
+P1 CriticalPlatform-wide outage or core API/auth unavailableWithin 4 hoursEvery 8 hours where practical

 12.3 Definitions

-• “Covered Services” means the core control-plane and connectivity required to use the Platform, including: the customer dashboard/console, authentication for Platform access, the public API endpoints for provisioning/management, and core networking required for normal service operation (excluding Customer workloads).
+• “Covered Services” means the core control-plane services required to use the Platform, including the customer dashboard/console, authentication for Platform access, public API endpoints for provisioning and management, and core platform-managed networking components required for normal service operation.
+Covered Services exclude Customer workloads, customer-managed configurations, customer operating systems, customer applications, external internet paths, third-party networks, and customer-side connectivity.

 • “Downtime” means a period during which Covered Services are unavailable or materially non-functional due to a fault within our operational control, such that Customers generally cannot use the Covered Services as intended.

-• “Downtime SLA Event” means confirmed Downtime affecting Covered Services that lasts for more than 24 consecutive hours.
+• “Downtime SLA Event” means confirmed Downtime affecting Covered Services that causes monthly availability for the affected Covered Services to fall below 99.9% during a calendar month.

-For Downtime incidents within our operational control affecting Covered Services, we will use commercially reasonable efforts to restore the Covered Services within 24 hours from the Downtime Start Time.
+For Downtime incidents within our operational control affecting Covered Services, we will use commercially reasonable efforts to restore the Covered Services as soon as reasonably practicable.

 12.5 Maintenance